 - 1 photo

-If you are interested in more detailed description of terms, conditions, and procedure of enrolment for Doctoral Schools at the UW, check the resolution no. 412 of the Senate of the University of Warsaw on this very subject.
+If you are interested in more detailed description of terms, conditions, and procedure of enrollment for Doctoral Schools at the UW, check the resolution of the Senate of the University of Warsaw on this very subject.
+The translation of the document is in progress and will be made available here in due course.